TechnologyEnhancedLearning/TELBlazor/README.md

 - **packagesettings.props** sets thresholds
 - running at solution level **./run-tests-and-report-with-env-values.ps1** (see in the file for specific arguments you may want to set)
 	- will produce a test coverage site **[your repo folder]/TELBlazor/CoverageReport/index.html**
+	- then look at CoverageReport in solution root and you can bookmark index.html to see your coverage
+	- E2E project has a Reports folder for tracings
+- Similarly run-tests-and-report-using-local-props.ps1 runs just using your local props file
+- appsettings.Development can be set in the E2E Host to log to the Logs folder at project route, see template

 #### Tips